Alchemist

 - Scans configured library directories and queues files for analysis

-- Runs FFprobe on each file to extract codec, resolution, bitrate, and HDR metadata
+- Runs FFprobe on each file to extract codec, resolution, bitrate, HDR/color data, audio/subtitle facts, and cheap structure metadata

-- Applies BPP (bits-per-pixel) analysis and size thresholds to decide whether transcoding is worth it
+- Builds factual analyzer labels and metrics, then applies BPP (bits-per-pixel) analysis and size thresholds to decide whether transcoding is worth it

 - Encodes to AV1, HEVC, or H.264 based on your configured target